 \section{Introduction}

-Entropy is the most successful invariant in dynamical systems which measures the complexity or uncertainty of systems and it has close relationship with information theory, dimension theory, fractal geometry and many other aspects in mathematics.
+Entropy is the most successful invariant in dynamical systems which measures the complexity or uncertainty of the systems.
+It connects with information theory, dimension theory, fractal geometry and many other aspects in mathematics.

-Due to the value of the entropy, dynamical systems can be divided into three classes: 1. systems with zero entropy; 2. systems with finite and positive entropy; 3. systems with infinite entropy.
-For zero entropy case, to give the quantitative measure of randomness or disorder, various of entropy type invariants were introduced: sequence entropy (Kushnirenko \cite{Ku} and Goodman \cite{Go}), scaled entropy (Vershik \cite{V1,V2,V3}), entropy dimension (Carvalho \cite{Ca}, Ferenczi-Park \cite{FP} and Dou-Huang-Park \cite{DHP1,DHP2}) and so on.
+Due to the values of the entropy, dynamical systems can be divided into three classes: 1. systems with zero entropy; 2. systems with finite positive entropy; 3. systems with infinite entropy.
+For zero entropy case, in order to give the quantitative measure of randomness or disorder, various of entropy type invariants were introduced: sequence entropy (Kushnirenko \cite{Ku} and Goodman \cite{Go}), scaled entropy (Vershik \cite{V1,V2,V3}), entropy dimension (Carvalho \cite{Ca}, Ferenczi-Park \cite{FP} and Dou-Huang-Park \cite{DHP1,DHP2}) and so on.
 The studies on these invariants rely on the detailed analysis to the entropy-related quantities or functions.
 For infinite entropy case, the Gromov-Lindenstrauss-Weiss mean dimension is proved to be a meaningful quantity.
 The concept of mean dimension was first introduced by Gromov \cite{Gr} in 1999 and then Lindenstrauss and Weiss \cite{LW} defined a metric version which is called metric mean dimension.
 These definitions of mean dimension can be viewed as analogies of the concepts of dimension in dynamical systems.
 Mean dimension can be applied to solve imbedding problems in dynamical systems (see for example, \cite{Gu1,Gu2,GT,L,LT}) and also supplies interesting quantities when characterizing large dynamics (\cite{T1,T2,T3}).
 In fact, from the definition, one may see easily that metric mean dimension is also an entropy-related quantity.

-In the study of dynamical system and ergodic theory, people are always interested with the relationships between topological concepts and measure-theoretic ones.
+In the study of dynamical system and ergodic theory, people are always interested with the relationships between the topological concepts and the measure-theoretic ones.
 For entropy, there exists a variational principle which says that topological entropy is the supreme of measure-theoretic entropy over all invariant Borel probability measures.
-A natural question follows is that whether there exist variational principles for other entropy-related invariants?
+A natural question follows is does there exist variational principles for other entropy-related invariants?

 For zero entropy case, it is shown that the traditional variational principle does not hold for both sequence entropy (\cite{Go}) and entropy dimension (\cite{ADP}).